 The U.S. Commission on Civil Rights had recently labeled Chicago “the most residentially segregated city in the nation” but Daley chose to see it differently.
 There was no legal segregation in Chicago and Daley believed it was simply a “city of neighborhoods.”
 The 63-year-old Daley also felt that if government handouts were not downright un-American then, by 1965, big Federal programs should be administered at the local or city level and not from Washington.
 Daley’s calculation, a lawyer since 1934, always included his concern for the augmentation and not diminishment of his political power.

-Stevie Wonder’s single “Uptight (Everything’s Alright)” was released in late November 1965 and peaked at no. 3 on the Billboard Hot 100 in early 1966 and was no. 1 on the Billboard R&B Singles chart for 5 weeks.
-Co-written by 15-year-old Stevie Wonder, the song was a watershed for his career.
-It was one of three singles in the early-mid1960’s that peaked in the top 40 on both charts and “Uptight (Everything’s Alright)” also launched the next stage of Wonder’s recording career into the second half of the 1960’s.
+Released in late November 1965, Stevie Wonder’s “Uptight (Everything’s Alright)” surged to no. 3 on the Billboard Hot 100 in early 1966 and held no. 1 on the R&B chart for five weeks.
+Co‑written by Wonder at just fifteen, the single marked a turning point — one of the few early‑mid‑1960s hits to reach the Top 40 on both charts and the record that launched the next phase of Wonder’s career heading into the second half of the decade.

 While Daley’s home rule views appealed to some Chicagoans, other Chicago neighborhoods stayed in flux.
 There had been a longstanding mistrust, for example, between poor West Side residents—most of whom were black and concentrated by the mid1960’s into a vast ghetto—and a largely white Chicago police and fire departments.
 In the summer of 1965 street riots in West Garfield Park effectively produced the integration of 40 of 132 firehouses where calls for integration had been resisted since the early 1950’s.